pivotal/docs-tas-adapter/install-to-air-gapped.md

-# Installing Application Service Adapter to air-gapped environments
+# Install Application Service Adapter to air-gapped environments

 This topic describes how Application Service Adapter for VMware Tanzu Application Platform system are installed to a Kubernetes Cluster and registry that are air-gapped from external traffic.